Bromsgrove District: History

 The new district was named Bromsgrove after its largest settlement.

+Abolition

+Under current local government reorganisation plans, all district councils in Worcestershire, as well as the county council, will be abolished in 2028, with the district forming part of a new North Worcestershire unitary authority, also including the area of the Redditch and Wyre Forest districts.

 Governance

 Bromsgrove District Council provides district-level services.
 County-level services are provided by Worcestershire County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government for their areas.

 Bromsgrove forms part of the Greater Birmingham & Solihull Local Enterprise Partnership.
 Since 2008 the council has developed shared working arrangements with neighbouring Redditch Borough Council, with the two organisations sharing a chief executive, management team and other staff.

 Rubery, which straddles the border between Bromsgrove and Birmingham.